alicevision/popsift/README.md

 ## Usage

+The main artifact created is `libpopsift`.
-Two artifacts are made: `libpopsift` and, if enabled, the test application `popsift-demo`.
+If enabled, the test application `popsift-demo` is created as well.
 Calling `popsift-demo` without parameters shows the options.

 ### Using PopSift as third party